secwexen/secwexen-arsenal/README.md

 The goal of this repository is to provide a unified, well‑structured toolkit that enhances productivity, accelerates analysis, and enables repeatable, controlled experimentation in secure environments.
 Every tool is built with a focus on clarity, performance, and practical applicability.

+## Overview

+**Secwexen Arsenal** is designed as a practical, workflow-oriented cybersecurity toolkit that brings together essential utilities for everyday security operations.

+Instead of isolated scripts, this repository focuses on **usable, task-driven tooling**—whether you're scanning targets, analyzing logs, automating investigations, or collecting intelligence.
+Each component is structured to be easily executable, adaptable, and integrable into real-world environments.

 ## Features

 - Offensive security scripts for recon, enumeration, and exploitation